Human-like Object Grouping in Self-supervised Vision Transformers: Modeling Experiments

 \section{Modeling Experiments}

 In our modeling experiments, we evaluate a diverse set of vision models, as shown in Table~\ref{tab:models}.
 We consider both Transformer and convolutional architectures.
 For Transformer models, we focus on the ViT-Base architecture \cite{dosovitskiy2020image}, including models trained with self-distillation (DINO \cite{caron2021emerging}, DINOv2 \cite{oquab2023dinov2, darcet2023vision}, and DINOv3 \cite{simeoni2025dinov3}), masked autoencoding (MAE \cite{he2022masked}), and supervised training on ImageNet-1K with or without ImageNet-21K pretraining \cite{steiner2021train} using the DeiT3 \cite{touvron2022deit} method.
 For these models, we extract patch features from the last Transformer layer.
 For convolutional models, we include ConvNext-Base \cite{liu2022convnet} models trained with supervised objectives on ImageNet-1K with or without ImageNet-21K pretraining, as well as a version distilled from a Transformer model trained with the DINOv3 objective.
 Input images are resized so that the resulting convolutional feature map dimensions match those of a ViT-Base model with patch size 16 on the original images.
 Features are then extracted from the last convolutional layer.
 The feature tensors (with size h $\times$ w $\times$ d) are then divided into h $\times$ w feature tokens of length d to represent different patches of the image.
+Further model implementation and training details are provided in the supplementary.

 To predict human grouping judgments, we extract patch features from the two dot locations in each image and concatenate them to form a trial representation, with the central patch feature concatenated first followed by the peripheral patch feature.
 A two-layer MLP readout is then trained to predict the same or different response from this concatenated representation.
 To provide sufficient training data for this readout, we applied the same dot placement algorithm to the COCO2017 training set to generate approximately 30,000 trials, which were used to train the MLP classifier.
 The model was then evaluated on the 1,020 held-out behavioral trials.
 Grouping accuracy results are shown in Table~\ref{tab:models}.
 Self-supervised Transformer models trained with the DINO objective achieve the strongest performance, with DINOv3 ViT B reaching 91.9\% accuracy.
 Supervised Transformer models perform considerably lower despite sharing the same architecture, suggesting that the training objective rather than architecture alone drives object-centric representations.
 MAE ViT B (80.7\%) falls between the self-supervised DINO models and the supervised models, consistent with it learning some object-centric structure but not to the same degree as self-distillation.
 Among convolutional models, DINOv3 ConvNext B (86.7\%) substantially outperforms its supervised counterparts, further highlighting the quality of the DINOv3 dense features.